Twicefred/Writing/Stories from TK City (Markdown)/Detective Porn Outline.md

 The gardener is initially not a suspect because of his small stature, but when Robert discovers that Levi had attempted to blackmail him he meets closer scrutiny.

-Gabriel suspected that Levi was mismanaging the estate's money because he was involved in purchasing supplies and the numbers didn't add up.
-When he confronted Levi, the estate agent retaliated by blackmailing him.

 To protect Maximilian, Gabriel murders Levi.
 </br>